 Finally, you’ll want to consider the company’s bonding and insurance, including liability and workers’ compensation.
 State laws will outline the minimum standards.
 Make sure to ask for a copy of all insurance certificates to confirm proper coverages.

 Internal Processes for HOA Management Companies

-Once you establish a list of management companies meeting the minimum licensing and certification qualifications, you can begin looking inside each candidate to determine the best match.
+Once you establish a list of management companies meeting the minimum qualifications, you can begin looking inside each candidate to determine the best match.
 For example, any HOA management company you select must demonstrate stringent internal hiring practices.

 Your evaluation should start with checking references.
 A good track record with other community associations is a good indication of how they will perform for you.
 You’ll also want to visit the company’s offices and the facilities they manage in person.
 These visits will give you a good idea of the type of services they provide to other clients and how they perform them.

 When you make your selection for a management firm, don’t skip reading all the terms of the contract.
 Don’t rely on standardized contract forms.
 Instead, have your Association attorney review all legal documents and make changes accordingly.

 It may also be a good idea to enter into an agreement for a shorter period of time.
 Rather than commit your community association to a multiple year agreement, try a one year arrangement instead.
 You can then fully evaluate the management company to ensure it’s a good fit for your Association.
 If it’s not, you won’t be locked into keeping them for a long period of time.

 In addition, make sure you understand termination clauses.
 Your community association attorney can help finalize an agreement that’s in your best interest.
 A typical termination clause involves a 30-day notice.